If this sounds familiar, a car loan is a finance option that you may want to consider. We take a look.

 You may decide to arrange your loan through a peer-to-peer lending platform, where you can use an online platform to seek a loan from a private lender, rather than from a traditional institution.
 Peer-to-peer lending is often also referred to as P2P or marketplace lending.
 Each platform has its own lending criteria, with some requiring applicants to earn a minimum level of income each year.
 Some P2P platforms may also place restrictions on how much of your income can come from government payments.

-An advantage of P2P loans, according to the CEO of Zagga, is that, while MoneySmart states that interest rates are often similar to or lower than those charged by more traditional lenders.
-Loan terms can be shorter, however, and because it is a marketplace made up of a vast range of private lenders, it can sometimes be difficult to compare like-for-like in terms of the fees and charges you’ll pay over the life of the loan.
+An advantage of P2P loans, according to Alan Greenstein, CEO of P2P platform Zagga, is that interest rates are often similar to or lower than those charged by more traditional lenders.
+Moneysmart notes that loan terms can be shorter, however, and because it is a marketplace made up of a vast range of private lenders, it can sometimes be difficult to compare like-for-like in terms of the fees and charges you’ll pay over the life of the loan.

 → Buying a car?
 Compare car insurance with Canstar